 If you are planning on having children you must be completely transparent with your doctor before scheduling an ultrasound imaging exam, as unnecessary radiation exposure on your body during pregnancy or while breastfeeding can have a lifelong impact.

 - Density – Sound waves cannot pass through hard, dense objects, such as bone or calcifications.

 - Gas – Gas in the gastrointestinal (GI) system and bowel is a strong sound-wave reflector that negatively impacts transmission and can create reverberation artifacts in diagnostic imaging.

 - Depth – The deeper something is inside your body, the less likely ultrasound waves will penetrate the tissue with the same efficiency.

 How to Prepare

-Depending on the type of ultrasound imaging procedure you are scheduled for will determine how you should prepare for your ultrasound exam.
+As there are many types of ultrasound procedures, the way you prepare will differ from one imaging to the next.
 For pelvic ultrasound exams and obstetric ultrasound exams, we instruct our patients to consume 32 oz. of water before the imaging procedure.

-In addition to requiring all our ultrasound imaging patients to drink four (8 oz.) glasses of water and finish all of them an hour before the ultrasound exam starts, we also ask that you do not go to the washroom until the exam is over or until you have the go-ahead from your sonographer.
+Generally, we ask all of our ultrasound imaging patients to drink four (8 oz.) glasses of water an hour before their ultrasound exam starts.
+We also ask that patients do not go to the washroom until the exam is over or until you have the go-ahead from your sonographer.
 We may also require patients to fast depending on the imaging exams that your doctor has requested.